What are dermatologists thinking?!

 It depends.
 Some types of alcohols do make sensitive skin scream in pain.
 I’m talking about Alcohol Denat, Ethanol, Isopropyl Alcohol, and SD Alcohol.
 If you find these at the top of an ingredient list, beware.

-They also bind the oils on your skin with water so that they can be rinsed away.
+These good alcohols also bind the oils on your skin with water so that they can be rinsed away.
 In plain English, it cleanses and moisturises skin at the same time.

 Related: What Does Alcohol-Free Really Mean?